-34 Financial risk management objectives and policies
+Financial risk management objectives and policies

-The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
-The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
-The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.
+The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables, and financial guarantee contracts.
+The main purpose of these financial liabilities is to finance the Group's operations and to provide guarantees to support its operations.
+The Group's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly

-The Company is exposed to market risk, credit risk and liquidity risk.
+The Company is exposed to market risk, credit risk and tiquidity risk.
 The Company's senior management oversees the management of these risks.
 The Company's senior management is supported by a financial risk committee that advises on financial risks and the appropriate financial risk governance framework for the company.
-The financial risk committee provides assurance to the company's senior management that the company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the company's policies and risk objectives.
+The financial risk committee provides assurance to the company's senior management that the company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in